jcyesc/linux-driver-development/README.md

 ssh pi@192.168.2.2
 ```

-To transfer a file from the host to the targe, execute:
+To transfer a file from the host to the target, execute:

 ```shell
 scp my_file pi@192.168.2.2